HBica05/Self-Improvement-Techniques/README.me.md

 - Inspiration: Ideas were influenced by this video: [this video](https://youtu.be/PlxWf493en4?si=WUNrHtULHowHcs6d)

-## 🏆Credits
+- Coding guidance: Some code queries were answered through reading other people's queries in [StackOverflow](https://stackoverflow.com/)

-- A special thanks to my Mentor for their support and guidance throughout the project.
+- A special thanks to my Mentor **Spencer Barriball** for their support and guidance throughout the project.

-- Gratitude to the Slack community for assistance in troubleshooting and resolving issues
+- Gratitude to the Slack community for assistance in troubleshooting and resolving issues.